fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 * **Pipeline experiments or stage-level memory pressure**:

   * use ``pp`` through the dedicated pipeline runtime;
-  * in the current CIFAR10DVSVGG PP benchmark, ``1f1b`` is the best default because it slightly leads throughput and uses the least peak memory.
+  * in the current CIFAR10DVSVGG PP benchmark, ``gpipe`` is the best PP throughput default while ``1f1b`` is the best PP memory default; PP should still be treated as a memory/capacity path rather than a throughput win over the single-GPU baseline.

 * **Safest and simplest distributed entry point**: